 - Use Pinterest Analytics and Google Analytics to find out which are your most popular boards and pins, then create more similar content.

-After reading this book, I scoured through my Pinterest Analytics, re-arranged my boards, and I’m in the process of adding keyword-filled descriptions to all of my pins so they can be found easily.
-I discovered that my ‘Style’, ‘Hair’ and ‘Blogging Tips’ boards are the most popular ones, and my most popular pin is a vertical image with clear text on it linking to my ‘The Only App You Need for Instagram’ post.
+After reading this book, I scoured through my Pinterest Analytics and re-arranged my boards.
+I’m also in the process of adding keyword-filled descriptions to all of my pins so they can be found easily.
+I discovered that my 90’s Style and Hair boards are the most popular ones, and my most popular pin is a vertical image with clear text on it linking to my ‘The Only App You Need for Instagram’ blog post.
+I’ll make sure to design my future blog post pins with this in mind!